Zamin12/ProductCatalogAPI/README.md

 * Swashbuckle.AspNetCore: 5.0.0
 * AspNetCore.Mvc.Versioning.ApiExplorer: 4.0.0

-Tools:

-* Visual Studio Professional: 16.3.9
-* Microsoft SQL Server: 14.0 (SQLEXPRESS)

-For Test project:
+Test project frameworks and packages:

 * Microsoft.NET.Test.SDK: 16.4.0
 * Microsoft.EntityFrameworkCore.InMemory: 3.1.1
 * xunit: 2.4.1
 * xunit.runner.visualstudio: 2.4.1

+Tools:

+* Visual Studio Professional: 16.3.9
+* Microsoft SQL Server: 14.0 (SQLEXPRESS)

-### Prerequisites
+## Prerequisites

 As configuration you will need clarify and change connection string in '''appsettings.json''' and '''appsettings.Development.json''' files.
 There must not be database with same name as in configuration.
 It will be created with migrations on first startup of solution.